jackdbd/beni-confiscati/README.md

 ## Installation

 If you want to run the notebook locally, you need to create a conda environment.
-You can use either [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://repo.continuum.io/).
+You can obtain the conda package manager by installing a Python distribution like [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://repo.continuum.io/).

 Create and activate a new conda environment: